crontab/AsyncMux/README.md

 <a name="mux-repository"></a>
 ## MuxRepository

 `MuxRepository` is a collection of asynchronous static functions that can be used for centralized operations such as `clearAll()` and `saveAll()` on all registered multiplexer instances in your app.
-You should register each instance by providing a unique `cacheKey` when creating each multiplexer instance.
+You should register each instance by providing a unique `cacheKey` when creating multiplexer instances.

 By default, the `Multiplexer` and `MultiplexerMap` interfaces don't store objects on disk.
 If you want to keep the objects to ensure they survive app reboots, make sure you call `MuxRepository.saveAll()` when the app is sent to background, [like shown in the Demo app](AsyncMuxDemo/Sources/AsyncMuxDemoApp.swift).